apache/daffodil-site/README.md

 The website is generated using [Jekyll](https://jekyllrb.com/) and some plug-ins for it.

-# How to deploy this web site

-## Install Ruby Bundler

-Some Linux distributions provide the Ruby Bundler via their package managers, for example, for Fedora:

-    $ dnf install rubygem-bundler

-## Install or Update Site Dependencies

-    $ gem install

-or

-    $ gem update

-## Install Jekyll Plug-ins for AsciiDoc and Diagram Rendering

-Some content is developed using the AsciiDoc Markdown variant, which supports embedded diagrams created from diagram-specifying text formats.

-(You probably want to install these as super-user using sudo.)

-    $ apt install python-pip
-    $ pip install blockdiag
-    $ pip install seqdiag
-    $ pip install actdiag
-    $ pip install nwdiag

-NOTE: `nwdiag` actually supports more than one diagram type.
-It supports nwdiag, packetdiag, rackdiag, etc.

-## Running Locally
+## Testing Locally

-Before opening a pull request, you can preview your contributions by running from within the directory:
+To improve reproducibility and to minimize the effects and variability of a users environment, it is recommended that changes to the site repo be tested locally with a container.
+To do so, run one of the following commands.

+With docker:

+    docker run -it --rm \
+      --publish 127.0.0.1:4000:4000 \
+      --volume="$PWD:/srv/jekyll" \
+      docker.io/jekyll/jekyll:4.2.0 \
-    $ jekyll serve --watch --source site
+      jekyll serve --watch --source site

-If that fails to work due to missing jekyll plugin versions, try:
+With rootless podman:

+    podman run -it --rm \
+      --publish 127.0.0.1:4000:4000 \
+      --volume="$PWD:/srv/jekyll" \
+      --env JEKYLL_ROOTLESS=1 \
+      docker.io/jekyll/jekyll:4.2.0 \
-    $ bundle exec jekyll serve --watch --source site
+      jekyll serve --watch --source site

-Open [http://localhost:4000](http://localhost:4000) to view the site served by Jekyll.
+Then open [http://localhost:4000](http://localhost:4000) to view the site served by the Jekyll container.
+Changes to files in the site directory are automatically rebuilt and served.

 Once satisfied, create a branch and open a pull request using the Daffodil project [Code Conttributor Workflow](https://cwiki.apache.org/confluence/display/DAFFODIL/Code+Contributor+Workflow) but using the website repo instead of the code repo.

-## Pushing to the Live Site
+## Publishing to the Live Site

 Daffodil uses [gitpubsub](https://www.apache.org/dev/gitpubsub.html) for publishing to the website.
-The static content served via apache must be served in the ``content`` directory on the ``asf-site`` orphan branch.
-When the changes are merged into the main branch on GitHub, a GitHub action will automatically be triggered and it will perform the necessary steps to publish the site.
+The static content served via Apache must be served in the ``content`` directory on the ``asf-site`` orphan branch.
+When changes are merged into the main branch on GitHub, a GitHub action will automatically run and perform the necessary steps to publish the site.